 You may also bring an interpreter with you if you are not comfortable understanding and answering questions in English.

 Your spouse and/or children under 21 must also come to the appointment with you if you identified them as derivatives when you filed Form I-589.
-Be sure that they bring the same type of identification, travel documents and supporting documents specified above.
+Be sure that they bring the same type of identification, travel documents, and supporting documents specified above.

-You must also bring certified translations of any document submitted with the application that are written in any language other than English.
+You must also bring certified translations of any document submitted with the application that is written in any language other than English.
 This means that the document must be translated into English from the original language and the translator must include an official statement indicating that he or she is qualified to do the translation.
 He or she must also include official statements pertaining to the thoroughness and accuracy of the translation.

 As noted above, a qualified person must come to the interview with you to translate if you cannot understand and answer questions in English.
-He or she must be fluent in English and a language you speak fluently, and must be 18 or older.
-Your translator cannot be your attorney or any other advocate; someone testifying for you at the interview; or a government employee or anyone else representing your country.
+He or she must be fluent in English and a language you speak fluently and must be 18 or older.
+Your translator cannot be your attorney or any other advocate; someone testifying for you at the interview; a government employee or anyone else representing your country.

 Please note that USCIS does not provide any interpreters for the asylum interview unless you are hearing-impaired.
 If you are hearing impaired and need help getting an appropriate interpreter, contact the asylum office with jurisdiction over your case prior to your scheduled asylum interview.

 Failure to bring a competent interpreter to your interview if you cannot speak English will result in the cancelation and rescheduling of your interview.
-This is regarded as a a delay caused by you and your 180-day Asylum Employment Authorization Document (EAD) Clock will stop until you attend your rescheduled interview with a competent interpreter.
+This is regarded as a delay caused by you and your 180-day Asylum Employment Authorization Document (EAD) Clock will stop until you attend your rescheduled interview with a competent interpreter.

 ⚖️ BRINGING AN ATTORNEY OR REPRESENTATIVE TO YOUR INTERVIEW